 Alloys with a higher karat number (like 18k) have a higher gold content, meaning the color will be yellower — closer to the natural pure gold hue.

 Yellow gold is typically alloyed with copper, silver, and zinc.

 In addition to the pesky maintenance of rhodium plating, nickel reactions are the most common metal allergy.

-Platinum is a rare precious metal which is naturally grayish white in color.
-Like palladium, platinum is hypoallergenic and needs no rhodium plating.

 Platinum has been used in precious jewelry for centuries.
+It’s a rare precious metal that is naturally grayish white in color.
+And like palladium, platinum is hypoallergenic and doesn’t require rhodium plating.

-It polishes to an excellent shine and is very malleable, so it is great for setting stones in intricate designs.
-Platinum is also the most dense of the precious metals, making it a sturdy metal for intricate filigree designs.
-This density also lends itself to setting large diamonds since prongs made of platinum are sturdier than ones made of white gold.
+It polishes to an excellent shine and is very malleable, making it a great choice for setting stones in intricate designs.
+Platinum is also the densest of the precious metals for jewelry — a sturdiness needed for intricate filigree designs.
+The high density also lends itself well to setting large diamonds because prongs made of platinum will be more secure than ones made of white gold.

 The malleability of platinum allows the metal's finish to develop a patina over time.
 Instead of losing metal when scratched, the surface of platinum is only displaced, slowly creating a rich matte finish that can easily be re-polished or re-textured.

 Platinum is truly an heirloom-quality metal.
 Its physical properties make it a coveted option for jewelry designs that are created to last for generations.
 While it may be the most expensive of the precious metals for fine pieces, platinum jewelry is worth considering for its rarity, purity, and density.